CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 ### Anaconda

+This is a popular package manager in scientific computing which handles the Python and R programming language realted dependencies rather easily.
+It is preferred more because:
+- it has a clear directory structure which is easy to understand,
-- allows you to install softwares written in any programming language,
+- it allows you to install softwares written in any programming language,
-- flexibility to create different environments with different software versions,
+- it gives you a flexibility to create different environments with different software versions (and can install pip packages as well),
-- can use both CLI and GUI
+- one can use both CLI and GUI.

 > ## Environment isloation
 >